This DC Composer's Musicals Celebrate the Unsung Heroes of the Civil Rights Movement

 Williams was writing his own songs all along, but got serious about it after graduating from Oberlin College.
 He wrote music for his classes, but he saw those compositions more as homework assignments than passion projects.
 Once he left and moved back to DC, he started writing songs he identified with.
 “Something just started to click, and I started realize, ‘Oh, I have something to say, musically.'”

 So he fashioned a mic for himself.
 After a stint at Howard University’s divinity school, in 2003, Williams started his own company, NEWorks Productions, which acts as a conduit for Williams’ varied visions.
 Since its founding, NEWorks has produced concerts and shows in partnership with the Kennedy Center, Georgetown University, and the Washington National Opera, among others.
-Williams has worked with heavyweights like Aretha Franklin and Smokey Robinson during the Kennedy Center’s annual Let Freedom Ring! tribute concert to Martin Luther King Jr., which NEWorks has produced since 2003, and the company offers educational programming for young artists.
+Williams has worked with heavyweights like Aretha Franklin and Smokey Robinson during the Kennedy Center’s annual Let Freedom Ring! tribute concert to Martin Luther King Jr., which NEWorks has music produced since 2003, and the company offers educational programming for young artists.
 That spirit of community engagement is at the core of NEWorks’ mission.

 “I’m not just trying to put out art for the sake of entertainment, but I want art that is connected with social good,” says Williams.
 “So, I really recognize a civic responsibility here to use art in a way that speaks the same way Stevie Wonder was speaking to his time, the same way that Leonard Bernstein was speaking.”

-Note: This post has been updated to reflect NEWorks role in Let Freedom Ring! and Williams’ correct title at Metropolitan Baptist Church.